ZODIAC CIPHERS

 Picture

-In the 2007 movie Zodiac it re-enacts one widely held belief, that after Paul Stine is shot he falls immediately over onto his right side.
-Whether he collapsed to his right side or onto his back is not the point, lying across the seat complying to the camber of the road, blood cannot run against gravity.
-Imagine where Paul Stine's head would have been and the blood pattern on the shirt.
-Blood is not and never going to run horizontally from a head wound anterior to the right ear, upwards and more importantly against gravity to produce the pattern shown on the front left side of Paul Stine's shirt, never mind the right.
-The back of Paul Stine's shirt shown here also shows a distinct separation, with the majority of blood on the right side, with very little on the left, whereas the front of the shirt shows equal amounts on both sides down to the first blue line.
-However at the first blue line it stops abruptly on the left side, but continues on the right, despite there being almost equal amounts of blood above this.
-Greater blood transference from a right sided head wound should produce increased staining to the right side of the shirt if the victim is perfectly upright, however if you take a look at the collar of the shirt, marked C on the diagram, the staining is extremely high on the left side as well.
-This high left sided staining, the majority of the blood being on the right rear side of the shirt as opposed to the left, considering the near equal distribution on the front, and the blood stopping abruptly on the front left side of the shirt can all be explained in one simple scenario, along with the two patches of blood marked A and B on the left and right arm of the shirt.
+Greater blood transference from a right-sided head wound should produce increased staining to the right side of the shirt if the victim is perfectly upright, but if you take a look at the collar of the shirt (marked C on the diagram), the staining is extremely high on the left side as well.
+This high left-sided staining, along with the majority of the blood being on the right rear side of the shirt as opposed to the left, considering the near equal distribution on the front - and the blood stopping abruptly on the front left side of the shirt, can all be explained in one simple scenario, as well as the two small patches of blood marked A and B on the left and right armpit area of the shirt.
 Only one sitting position can explain all these blood patterns and point to a Washington and Maple murder.
 And later, blood marks on the handle of the door will hopefully be the final piece of the jigsaw.
-The following is a quick refresher from the above linked article just to lead into the final part of this one.
+The following is a quick refresher to lead us into the final part of the story

 Picture

-After the Zodiac Killer entered the taxicab, it pulled away from the intersection of Mason and Geary on it's short journey to Washington and Maple.
-As they approached the corner, the driver, Paul Stine knowing he was en route to a scheduled fare, possibly failed to place the taxicab into park to facilitate a quick exit and started to turn to the right to request payment.
+After the Zodiac Killer entered the taxicab, it pulled away from the intersection of Mason and Geary on its short journey to Washington and Maple.
+As they approached the corner of Washington and Maple, the driver, Paul Stine, knowing he was en route to a scheduled fare, possibly failed to place the taxicab into park so as to facilitate a quick exit and started to turn to the right to request payment.
 At the same time the killer had raised his 9mm semi-automatic towards the right side of Paul Stine's face.
-In a split second realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailants gun, however he was unfortunately a fraction too late, as the muzzle ejected it's deadly contents.
+In a split second realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailant's gun, however, he was unfortunately a fraction too late, as the muzzle ejected its deadly contents.
 This may explain the dark mark found on the dorsal side of Paul Stine's left hand at autopsy.
-The killer believed his task was complete. but Paul Stine's foot had broken contact with the vehicle's brake pedal and the taxicab was now motioning forward out of control.
-In an instant the killer had to react to prevent an imminent crash, alerting the neighborhood and drawing unwanted attention to himself.
-We may never know if his intention at this point was to preserve his master plan of securing a section of Paul Stine's shirt and was not to be denied or having possibly used a silencer, was determined not to place in jeopardy his quiet exit away up Maple Street to his waiting vehicle somewhere close by.
-Whatever the case he had to make his decision now.

 Picture

-Imagine, Paul Stine is now lifeless being pushed against the driver side door and more importantly the driver side arm rest.
-He is only ever so slightly tilted to his left side, so the right side of his back marginally lifts away from the seat as Zodiac pushes against him, and both of Paul Stine's arms are squeezed into his body.
-The journey from Washington and Maple Street to Washington and Cherry Street begins.
-The blood runs down and outwards around the chest, but because Paul Stine is tilted slightly to the left, blood from the right side runs around the neck to the collar on the left side and down this side of the body, as well as the right.
-As he is pushed against by the Zodiac, the right side of his back lifts marginally away from the seat allowing blood to stain the right rear section of his shirt, however his back left side is virtually untouched, as this is pressed firmly into the seat, preventing the blood from reaching this area.
-Paul Stine's arms are squeezed in at the armpits, meaning the red circled areas in the upper photograph are blood free, however the shirt arms have two distinct patches A and B, which slightly touch the blood as it rounds the chest.
-The blood continues downwards staining the shirt as it goes, but stops almost linearly on the left side, two thirds of the way down, exactly where the arm rest of the door is positioned.
-With Paul Stine's body pressed firmly against this door rest the blood is prevented from reaching the lower portion of the shirt on the left side, where it gets channeled away, but pools slightly in this area.
-You will notice in the above photograph the streaks of vertical blood on the arm rest highlighted.
-When the Zodiac Killer brings the taxicab to rest at the Washington and Cherry Street intersection he shuffles over to the right side of the front seat and pulls Paul Stine's body away from the left door and arm rest into a lying position to secure his trophy.
+When the Zodiac Killer brings the taxicab to rest at the Washington and Cherry Street intersection, he shuffles over to the right side of the front seat and pulls Paul Stine's body away from the left door and arm rest into a lying position to secure his trophy.
 The blood streak across the arm rest now is subject to gravity and forms the patterned blood striations downwards, depicted in the photograph above.
-This is not blood spatter from the initial shooting, as the rest of the door remains relatively untouched.
-The Zodiac Killer is spotted by three teenagers from the house opposite in the mid to right of the front passenger seat in all likelihood removing the rear section of Paul Stine's shirt.
+This is not blood spatter from the initial shooting, as the rest of the door remains untouched.
+The Zodiac Killer is spotted by three teenagers from the house opposite in the mid to right of the front passenger seat, in all likelihood removing the rear section of Paul Stine's shirt.
 He then likely pushes Paul Stine's lifeless body over to the floorboard section of the front passenger seat, where heavy blood pooling is noticed in the crime scene photographs.
-The final resting position of Paul Stine is partially hanging out of the car door, likely pulled into that position by the attending medical crew.
+The final resting position of Paul Stine is partially hanging out of the car door, almost certainly pulled into that position by the attending medical crew.

 Greg H.